ducakar/openzone/README.md

   Plane, Quat, Mat44).
 Currently it yields ~15% worse performance than generic implementations since Vec3 and Point classes are a bit larger (4 floats v.
 3 floats) and there are lots of accesses to vector components in OpenZone code.
   `OFF` by default.

+- `OZ_ODE`: Compile with Open Dynamics Engine.
+Without this option ozDynamics builds only partially, without physics support.
+  `OFF` by default.

 - `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
 Lua scripts execute significantly faster.